Idaho Family Policy Center: Abortion

 The IFPC has supported several anti-abortion measures, including Senate Bill 1309 (2022), which allows lawsuits against medical providers for performing abortions after the detection of fetal cardiac activity.
 The organization also co-authored legislation prohibiting public employees from providing abortion referrals.

-LGBTQ Issues
+LGBTQ issues

 The IFPC has co-authored and supported legislation affecting LGBTQ individuals, including restricting drag performances, prohibiting puberty blockers and cross-sex hormones for minors, allowing lawsuits for students who encounter someone of the opposite biological sex in their bathroom, and shielding public employees from disciplinary actions for deadnaming or misgendering a student.

-Other Legislative Positions
+Other legislative positions

 The IFPC has also supported mandatory minimum sentences for drug offenses, restrictions on non-approved flags and banners in public schools, and mandatory daily Bible readings in public schools.

 Criticism

 The IFPC has drawn criticism from various commentators and former Idaho officials.

 Former Idaho Attorney General Jim Jones has criticized the relationship between the IFPC and the Idaho Legislature, describing them as the "morality police" and arguing that "mixing religion into a regulatory agenda is a recipe for abuse and repression."

 Idaho writer Gregory Graf, who identifies as a conservative Christian, has criticized the organization's approach, writing that the IFPC "continues to bully its way into the capital" and questioning their narrow view of Christianity.

 Columnist William Brock described the library materials legislation as a "contrived controversy," and "a solution in search of a problem."